Osiris-Team/Osiris-Team/README.md

 #### Airport Camera Web-Panel

 Allows live video streaming of different airport cameras and controlling them, with an option to track incoming airplanes by using AI (object detection).
-This was fun and challenging since it required handling the individual images of the video stream myself and required several performance optimizations because spikes in processing due to object detection.
+This was fun and challenging since it required handling the individual images of the video stream myself and required several performance optimizations due to object detection causing spikes in processing.

 #### AutoPlug-Web and Client
 AutoPlug is my largest personal and monetized project.
 Its goal is to simplify/automate maintenance tasks of server admins.